charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - The most common benchmark classes from prior work are, **HTTP servers/traffic**, **HTTP servers/clients**, **FTP servers/traffic**, and **FTP servers/clients** are popular because prior work focuses overwhelmingly on provenance for the sake of security (auditing, intrusion detection, or digital forensics).
   While these benchmarks may not be specifically relevant for computational science workloads, we wanted to include them in our suite to improve our coverage of benchmarks used frequently in prior works.
-  We implemented 5 HTTP servers (Apache, miniHTTP, Python's http.server, lighttpd, Nginx) running against traffic from Hey (successor to ApacheBench) and 2 HTTP clients (curl and Wget).
+  We implemented 5 HTTP servers (ApacheHttpd, miniHTTP, Python's http.server, lighttpd, Nginx) running against traffic from Hey (successor to ApacheBench) and 2 HTTP clients (curl and Wget).
   We implemented 1 FTP server (ProFTPD) running against traffic from httpbench^[See <https://github.com/selectel/ftpbench>] and 3 FTP clients (curl, Wget, and lftp).

 - **Compiling packages** from source is a common operation in computational science, so we implemented as many of these as we could and also implemented some of our own.